jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

 (3) Nothing in subsection (2) shall authorise the laying of an information in respect of any such offence at a time more than 3 years after the date on which the offence was committed.

 ### 136 General penalty for offences
-Every society or person who commits an offence against this Act, or against any regulations made under this Act, for which no penalty is provided elsewhere than in this section is liable to a fine not exceeding $1,000.
+Every society or person who commits an offence against this Act, or against any regulations made under this Act, for which no penalty is provided elsewhere than in this section is liable to a fine not exceeding 500 pounds.

 ### 137 Regulations
 (1) The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes: